UNCLASSIFIED (U)

 (2) (U) Biometrics: Next, the officer should collect biometric fingerprints.

 (4) (U) I-589 May Not Be Available: In some circumstances, especially where an immigration judge granted the petitioner asylum, the I-589 petition may not be available.
-In these circumstances, please continue processing the application to completion with the information provided.
-Please contact the VO/F V92/V93 analyst if you have questions.
+In these circumstances, continue processing the application to completion with the information provided.
+Contact the VO/F V92/V93 analyst if you have questions.

 c.
 (U) Forms to Be Verified and Signed During the V92 Interview: